ptrktn/pkbs/README.md

 ## Contributing

-All contributions welcome.
-Bug reports, suggestions and feature requests should be reported by creating a new [issue](https://github.com/ptrktn/pkebs/issues).
+All contributions are welcome.
+Bug reports, suggestions and feature requests can be reported by creating a new [issue](https://github.com/ptrktn/pkebs/issues).
 Code and documentation contributions should be provided by creating a [pull request](https://github.com/ptrktn/pkebs/pulls) (here is a good